apepers/DiscoElysiumTwineMacros/WritingTips.md

 A mix of action and dialogue uses parentheses: ```<<AddOption "(Reach over to shake their hand.) \"Pleased to meet you!\"">>```

 Even someone interrupting you, done by an option, is done with YOU as the speaker. ```<<AddOption "Kim is about to say something.
 Let him.">>```

+Note that if you want the text of your option to be variable, you must use global variables (that start with `$`).
+More about global versus local variables in TwineTips.md.

 # Voicing and Tone